nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `unmark {task_index}`

 Example:
-`unmark 3` - undo the marking of the task with index 2 shown by a cross beside the task description.
+`unmark 3` - undo the marking of the task at index 2 shown by a cross beside the task description.

 <div class="page-new"></div>